nocobase/docs/docs/en-US/handbook/ui/fields/association-field.md

 ### Sub-Detail

-The sub details are the corresponding components of the sub form in reading mode, and the multi-level relational data is displayed in a nested form.
+The sub-detail are the corresponding components of the sub-form in reading mode, and the multi-level relational data is displayed in a nested form.

 ![20240822223651](https://static-docs.nocobase.com/20240822223651.png)